YoungBoy Never Broke Again: 2022: Colors, The Last Slimeto, and numerous other projects

-On September 4, 2022, YoungBoy released the YouTube exclusive single "Purge Me".
-On September 5, 2022, through DJ Akademiks it was announced that YoungBoy would release a surprise mixtape titled Realer 2, presented as a sequel to his December 2018 Realer.
-However, the mixtape did not release according to plan.
-On September 6, 2022, at around 4 PM EST, the mixtape was released primarily to YoungBoy's YouTube channel.
-Just a day later on September 7, the mixtape was added to all digital streaming platforms; despite YoungBoy's departure from Atlantic Records, the mixtape was distributed through the label.

-On October 7, 2022, YoungBoy released his twentieth mixtape, 3800 Degrees through Never Broke Again and Atlantic Records.
+On September 4, 2022, Gaulden released the YouTube exclusive single "Purge Me".
+On September 5, 2022, through DJ Akademiks it was announced that he would release a surprise mixtape titled Realer 2, presented as a sequel to his December 2018 Realer.
+However, the mixtape was not released according to plan.
+On September 6, 2022, at around 4 PM EST, the mixtape was released primarily to Gaulden's YouTube channel.
+Just a day later on September 7, the mixtape was added to all digital streaming platforms; despite Gaulden's departure from Atlantic Records, the mixtape was distributed through the label.
+On October 7, 2022, Gaulden released his twentieth mixtape, 3800 Degrees through Never Broke Again and Atlantic Records.
 The project pays homage to Juvenile's 1998 400 Degreez and Lil Wayne's 2002 500 Degreez.
 The mixtape features guest appearances from E-40, Mouse on tha Track, and Shy Glizzy.
-The project marks YoungBoy Never Broke Again's fifth release of 2022 (fourth solo).
+The project marks Gaulden's fifth release of 2022 (fourth solo).
 On October 16, he announced another project, Ma' I Got a Family, to be released the same week as his twenty-first project, and his sixth release of the year (fifth solo).
 Just days later, the tracklist was released, announcing Nicki Minaj and Yeat as the mixtape's only features.
 On October 21, 2022, the mixtape was released and was presented as a DJ Drama Gangsta Grillz exclusive.

-Through Billboard, on October 24, 2022, it was announced that following the completion of YoungBoy Never Broke Again's contract with Atlantic Records, YoungBoy would sign a joint venture contract between Motown Records and YoungBoy's own label Never Broke Again.
-The joint venture deal was signed just over a year prior in September 2021, prior to the announcement of YoungBoy's addition to the label.
+Through Billboard, on October 24, 2022, it was announced that following the completion of Gaulden's contract with Atlantic Records, he would sign a joint venture contract between Motown Records and his own label Never Broke Again.
+The joint venture deal was signed just over a year prior in September 2021, prior to the announcement of Gaulden's addition to the label.

-On November 25, 2022, YoungBoy teamed up with Never Broke Again signee, Quando Rondo for their collaborative mixtape, 3860.
-The mixtape was preceded by four singles, "Give Me a Sign," Cream Soda" (Performed by Quando Rondo), "Keep Me Dry," and "It's On."
-Despite the project being uploaded to YoungBoy's YouTube channel, on the day of the mixtape's release, YoungBoy revealed that he did not want the mixtape to be released due to his past disputes with Atlantic Records, the label under which the mixtape was released under, subsequently leading to the removal of the mixtape from YoungBoy's YouTube channel.
-YoungBoy further noted that Quando respected his wishes for the mixtape to not be released, however, Atlantic Records proceeded to release the project.

-On December 23, 2022, YoungBoy released the compilation album Lost Files which purely consisted of leaked songs from 2018 onwards.
+On November 25, 2022, Gaulden teamed up with Never Broke Again signee, Quando Rondo for their collaborative mixtape, 3860.
+The mixtape was preceded by four singles, "Give Me a Sign", Cream Soda" (performed by Quando Rondo), "Keep Me Dry", and "It's On".
+Despite the project being uploaded to Gaulden's YouTube channel, on the day of the mixtape's release, he revealed that he did not want the mixtape to be released due to his past disputes with Atlantic Records, the label under which the mixtape was released under, subsequently leading to the removal of the mixtape from Gaulden's YouTube channel.
+Gaulden further noted that Quando respected his wishes for the mixtape to not be released, however, Atlantic Records proceeded to release the project.
+On December 23, 2022, Gaulden released the compilation album Lost Files which purely consisted of leaked songs from 2018 onwards.
 The project marked his final release of the year.
-The project peaked at #45 on the Billboard 200 selling over 18,000 copies in its first tracking week.
+The project peaked at number 45 on the Billboard 200 selling over 18,000 copies in its first tracking week.